 Opened in January 2019, the space consists of 13 bays equipped with the latest technology in simulation capture, advanced manikin simulators, and a variety of skill task trainers.
 Scenarios are brought to life by faculty working behind the scenes in "control rooms" who manage the variables consistent with diagnostic patterns for the application of knowledge, reasoning and skills.
 Each simulation session has three primary parts: pre-brief, scenario, and debrief.
 During pre-brief, students are prepped with learning objectives, scenario back story, and general participant expectations.
 With the help of suspended disbelief, the scenario and environment allow for the students to care for a person in the clinical setting.
-The scenario may be recorded or streamed to students in classrooms for observation.
-At the end of the scenario, participants gather for a debriefing of the event.
+The scenario, participants gather for a debriefing of the event.
 This allows for student-led deeper learning, discussion, and reflection.